josephcayetano/Data-Production-Pipeline/README.md

 10. finalized_model.pkl - A PKL file that stores a trained model that can be loaded later for predictions.

-11. pipeline_env.yaml - A YAML file that defines environment vaariables used in a pipeline setup.
+11. pipeline_env.yaml - A YAML file that defines environment variables used in a pipeline setup.

 12. model_performance_test.jpg - A JPG file that contains an image of the model performance metrics.